bevacqua/suchjs/README.md

 # suchjs

-> Such JavaScript.
-Library wow.

-`suchjs` provides essential jQuery like methods for your evergreen browser, in under 200 lines of code.
+> Provides essential jQuery-like methods for your evergreen browser, in under 200 lines of code.
+Such small.

 The code is written in a modular enough way that pieces can be removed easily, if that's deemed necessary.
 Just grab the bits you need!